it-dreams/NgApp-SpaceX/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

-## Tech
+## Technologies
-SpaceX schedule app uses a number of open source projects to work properly:
+NgAppSpaceX app uses a number of open source projects to work properly:

-* React
-* Next JS - For server side rendering
-* React Lazyload - For lazyloading rocket list
-* CSS Modules
+* Angular 9
+* Angular Universal (Server Side Rendering)
+* SCSS (using variables)
-* ESLint
+* Accessibility implementation
-* Airbnb ESLint
+* SEO Friendly
-* SpaceX API
+* Fully responsive

-## Development server
+## Importants commands

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.